 It is possible to brew coffee that’s lower in acid.
 The first thing you need to keep in mind is the bean.
 Once you have found a low acid coffee bean through the tips above, you can further reduce the acid in your final cup through the brew process tips below:

-Adding a splash of milk or cream can help balance some of the acidity in your coffee.
+Adding a splash of milk (What does soy milk in coffee taste like?) or cream can help balance some of the acidity in your coffee.
 Because milk is closer to neutral on the pH scale, it will help lower the acidity in your coffee.
 Be careful though, light roasts tend to make milk acidic too, so this method is preferred with darker roasts.

 Brew with Eggshells

-Eggshells are used to balance acidity in many things, including soil because of their alkaline properties.
+Eggshells are used to balance acidity in many things, including soil, because of their alkaline properties.
 They will help neutralize the acidity of your coffee, and will also remove some of the bitter taste.
+The eggshells work perfectly when you make coffee to result in less acidity.

 Simply put some egg shells into the filter with the coffee grounds and brew your coffee as you always do.
 The difference is that you have a cup of low acid coffee vs coffee with higher levels of acidity.